fernhw/Pro-Input-System/README.md

 # Let's Begin
 ### Step1
-First of all load this in your project, don't worry it wont bite, it's in it's own namespace titled ProInputSystem, comes with a class outside of the namespace called ProInput, that's your access point.
+First of all copy it to your project, don't worry it wont bite, it's in it's own namespace titled ProInputSystem, comes with a class outside of the namespace called ProInput, that's your access point.
+I would rather you clone the whole thing <u>inside</u> your project so you can ask for pull requests, or improvements to the overall system, or you know... update it.

 ### Step2
 ### IMPORTANT